General Program Questions

 Who's covered by Paid Family and Medical Leave?

 All actively working and contributing full- and part-time employees who work for an Oregon employer.
 At UO, this includes faculty, officers of administration, classified, graduate, temporary and student employees.
+The program does not cover employees who work remotely in other states.

 What does Paid Family and Medical Leave provide?